pluralsight/guides/published/big-data/distributed-graph-computation-as-simple-as-it-gets-with-apache-storm/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/b55fd5e4-cd3c-4cf9-a67b-9b85f0eb329b.png)

-The engineers developing Storm gave thought to the aforementioned separation of concerns notion, and supplied the developers with a mean of running a topology locally, on the developer's machine.
+The engineers developing Storm gave thought to the aforementioned separation of concerns notion, and supplied the developers with a **mean of running a topology locally**, on the developer's machine.

-Speaking of development, how about we look at some code?
+Talking about developers - how about we look at some code?

-# Sample Topology

-### Let’s See Some Code
+# Sample Topology - Let’s See Some Code

 Ok, so some of you probably thought that when I gave the order validation, packaging, and shipment, my example wasn’t that good for demonstrating graph computation.